glucksfall/pleione/docs/functions/statistical.rst

 	|      :math:`U_{\mathrm{model}} \gets U_{\mathrm{model}} + 1.0`

 .. note::
-	The U-test is the only fitness function that has known limits: For a *perfect* model, the U-test is zero.
+	The iterative statistical tests are fitness functions having known limits: For a *perfect* model, the U-test is zero.
 A complete wrong model will have a :math:`U_{model}` equal to the number of Observables times the number of experimental time points.
 For instance, the example model we use to compare